Special-purpose acquisition company: Mechanics

 SPACs generally trade as units or as separate common shares and warrants on the Nasdaq and New York Stock Exchange (as of 2008) once the public offering has been declared effective by the SEC, distinguishing the SPAC from a blank check company formed under SEC Rule 419.

 By market convention, 85% to 100% of the proceeds raised in the IPO for the SPAC are held in trust to be used at a later date for the merger or acquisition.

 In addition, the target of the acquisition must have a fair market value that is equal to at least 80% of the SPAC's net assets at the time of acquisition.
 Previous SPAC structures required a positive shareholder vote by 80% of the SPAC's public shareholders for the transaction to be consummated.

 Dilution

-According to Stanford University law professor Michael Klausner, one reason that SPAC companies have performed so poorly is that the company going public may only receive 50% of all the monies supplied by investors, with the rest lost to fees paid to sponsors (the organization that originated the SPAC; often taking 20%), bankers, lawyers, and payments to early investors.
+According to Stanford University law professor Michael Klausner, one reason that SPAC companies have performed so poorly is that the company going public may only receive 50% of all the money supplied by investors, with the rest lost to fees paid to sponsors (the organization that originated the SPAC; often taking 20%), bankers, lawyers, and payments to early investors.

 New SEC rules adopted in 2024 require potential for dilution to be displayed prominently on SPAC filings, whereas previously this information was scattered in multiple places and unclear.